algorithmsbooks/optimization/README.md

 * p.
 174: Eq 10.20 should have a + instead of a - as the gradients must point in opposite directions and mu is non-negative (thanks to Erez Krimsky)
 * p.
 176: Stationarity condition should use a + instead of a -
 * p.
 177: Stationarity condition (eq 10.31) should use + instead of - (thanks to Erez Krimsky)
 * p.
+180: Ex 10.6 incorrectly optimizes the dual function.
+It should recognize that the dual function is unbounded below when lambda is less than 1/2.
+The dual problem is maximized at 1/2, yielding two optimal solutions.
+* p.
 449: Eq D.2 should read: 4 * (-27) = -108
 * p.
 454: Changed two instances of sigma to mu on the left-hand-side of Excercise 8.4.